DraftKings promo code: Earn $200 bonus, free NBA League Pass for Vikings-Seahawks, Steelers-Bills on Sunday

 DraftKings offers a $200 bonus if your first bet $5 wager wins and 3 months free NBA League Pass for NFL Sunday

 The Week 13 NFL schedule on Sunday features 11 more opportunities to use the latest DraftKings promo code to bet on the NFL and get $200 in bonus bets and three months of free NBA League Pass.
-Top matchups include Panthers vs. Rams (-10.5) at 1 p.m.
-ET, Seahawks vs. Vikings (+11.5) at 4:05 p.m.
-ET, and Steelers vs. Bills (-3) at 4:25 p.m.
-ET.
+Top matchups include Seahawks vs. Vikings (+11.5) at 4:05 p.m.
+ET, Steelers vs. Bills (-3) at 4:25 p.m.
+ET, and Broncos vs. Commanders (+6) on Sunday Night Football.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.